The Best Mac And Cheese Milk Substitutes

 Greek yogurt will yield much creamier and thicker results compared to normal, low-fat, or fat-free versions.

 A very important thing to remember when using yogurt in any recipe that requires heating is to do so slowly.
-If yogurt is heated too quickly, it has the tendency to split (the water and fat separates).
+If yogurt is heated too quickly, it has the tendency to split (the water and fat separate).

 When making your sauce with yogurt, slowly heat the yogurt separately over a double boiler, or extremely slowly in a small saucepan before adding it to the roux.